danielatrivella/np3_ligand/np3_LigPCDS/README.md

 Applies the k-fold cross validation technique to separate a list of valid ligands in k similar groups for train, test and validation subsets.
 It is intended to be executed after the undersampling technique.
 Each k group will be separated in other two groups related to test and validation subsets.

-It uses an anti-clustering algorithm to perform a stratified separation that keeps a diversity of ligands entries related to their following characteristics: classes occurrence, ligCode, PDB entry, bfactors, resolution and size of the ligand mask image (point_cloud_size_qRankMask).
+It uses an anti-clustering algorithm to perform a stratified separation that keeps a diversity of ligands entries related to their following characteristics: classes occurrence, ligCode, PDB entry, bfactors, resolution and size of the ligand mask representation (point_cloud_size_qRankMask).

 *Run:*